-The statement you write gives you the opportunity to sell yourself to the graduate program of your choice.
+The personal statement for graduate school you write gives you the opportunity to sell yourself to the graduate program of your choice.
 Your goal and purpose is to persuade the school that you will be a positive addition to its student body.
 The relevant experiences you have gained through your undergraduate work, as well as through field and employment experiences, are precisely what you want to highlight.

-Your purpose should be clear and concise, and you should ensure that you keep your audience in mind as you write your statement.
-Explain your academic goals, how you developed them and how being a part of that graduate program will help you reach those goals.
+Your purpose should be clear and concise.
+You should ensure that you keep your audience in mind as you write your statement.
+Explain your academic goals, how you developed them, and how being a part of that graduate program will help you reach those goals.
 The tone of your statement should be very direct and you should answer any and all questions posed by the application.

 Do your best to express how the graduate program matches your educational goals.
 Be sure to discuss both short- and long-term goals.
 While you are introducing yourself to the graduate program, your statement should be as objective as possible.
 Be as specific as you can and refrain from using too many big "academic" words.

 As for content, you will want to include any academic achievements that distinguish you as a student.
 For instance, if you have had work published, have completed an internship or studied abroad, you should mention those experiences as they relate to your graduate education goals.
 The area of study that you wish to focus on should be clear, as should your plans to use your education to enrich your future.